AllanRomanato/packingchallenge/README.md

 # Packing Challenge

-Here you will find the packinging challenge developed in Java programming language, it was used the library `JUnit` for unit tests, it was used Maven, so for you to run this code is necessary to convert to a Maven project, sinc just the code is on Github.
+Here you will find the packinging challenge developed in Java programming language, it was used the library `JUnit` for unit tests, it was used Maven, so for you to run this code is necessary to convert to a Maven project, since just the code is on Github.

 ### Important points